abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 An example of choosing a Resource Block according to the binding rules and providing details of specific Resource Blocks in the a create (POST) request can be found in the [Create a Composed Resource](#create-a-composed-resource) section.

-Another industry standard server design which fits into the example of Specific Composition is defined in the [Bladed Partitions Mockup](#references).
+Another industry standard server design that fits into the example of Specific Composition is defined in the [Bladed Partitions Mockup](#references).
 In this example, a Multi-Blade Enclosure consisting of a disaggregated hardware chassis can be bound together to create what are called [partitioned servers](http://www.computerworld.com/article/2593387/server-partitioning.html).
 These partitions can be composed using the Specific Composition.
 The Redfish service implements each blade within the enclosure as a Resource Block with `ResourceBlockType` set to either `Compute` or `Storage`, and allows the clients to combine multiple Resource Blocks to create a composed Computer System, which is a partitioned server.

 Example Create (POST) Body for a Specific Composition:
 ```json